 There are loads of Christmas events going on in the house, importantly including mince pies and story telling, which can be found here: http://www.fairfaxhouse.co.uk/whats-on/

 All in all, we spent about an hour at Fairfax House.
 As it is situated in the city centre, it means you could make a day of it and couple it up with a visit to Jorvik.
 Jorvik is about 100 yards away, or a trip to the Barbican Theatre is 5 minutes walk away.

 As at December 2017, the ticket prices are:

 Concession: £6.00 (applies to over 60s and students)

 Children: £3.00 (over 6 and under 16) and include the Townhouse Mouse Trail or Townhouse Mouse Quest.

 Family ticket: £17.50 (2 adults and up to 3 children)

-As photos are not allowed in Fairfax House, they have kindly allowed me permission to use some of theirs for this post 🙂
+Importantly, photos are not allowed in Fairfax House, therefore, they have kindly allowed me permission to use some of theirs for this post.

 To read more of my blog, please feel free to: